 Transition Blog: Life in Toronto

 There is a myriad of resources available to you when you live in Toronto.
 So many, that it can be a little bit overwhelming if you are not sure where to look.
-In this weeks transition blog, we are going to give you some tips on living in the city.
+In this transition blog, we are going to give you some tips on living in the city.
 Where should you buy your groceries?
-Do you need a TTC (transit) pass?
+Should you add a TTC (transit) pass on your Presto card?
+What is a Presto card in the first place?
 What can you do for fun in the city?
 Find out the answers to these questions, and more, below!

 Disclaimer: the tips recommended in this article are based on the author's personal experience in 2018.